calvinalkan/better-wordpress-hooks/README.md

 **This is not an issue of composer, nor of this library**, but from WordPress still not having a dedicated solution for dependency management in 2021.

-Until WordPress finds are way to solve this, the only way to be 100% is to wrap every dependecy that your plugin has in your own namespace (...yikes again).
+Until WordPress finds are way to solve this, the only way to be 100% is to wrap every dependency that your plugin has in your own namespace (...yikes again).

 However, there are projects that facilitate this process: